-WESSA, one of South Africa's oldest and largest independent non-government environmental organisations, celebrates its 90th birthday in 2016.
+WESSA, one of South Africa's oldest and largest independent non-government environmental organisations.

 Our many achievements over the years have been well documented: